 Knowing how to regulate the temperature and keep it from rising to levels that could potentially kill your plants is essential if you’re to have a consistent, healthy crop and while in Britain moderating winter temperatures is more difficult, maintaining productive temperatures during the summer can be just as important.

-A good flow of fresh air is one of the most effective ways to prevent a greenhouse from overheating.
+Whether you own a Halls, Elite or Swallow greenhouse, a good flow of fresh air is one of the most effective ways to prevent a greenhouse from overheating.
 Due to the natural way hot air rises, by putting the roof and side vents to good use you can create a convection current of fresh air to cool down any plants at risk of overheating.